imwally/nil/content/what-happens-when-you-connect-to-starbucks-wifi.md

 redirected to the captive portal page within your browser after trying to visit a website.

-There was a problem though.
+There were a few problems though.
 I was using the [HTTPS Everywhere](https://www.eff.org/https-everywhere) browser add-on which needed to be disabled before I could proceed to the "Accept & Connect" page.
 Sometimes I forgot to re-enable the add-on after connecting.
-There were also times where I booted up my machine and jumped right into a terminal only to realize I didn't authenticate to the Wi-Fi yet.
+Other times I booted up my machine and jumped right into a terminal only to realize I didn't authenticate to the Wi-Fi yet.
 This was all very annoying, so I decided to automate the process with a shell script and a bit of `curl`.

 After poking around in the markup of the portal page I saw that it contained a simple form which takes parameters from the URL, such as your MAC address and